AmrutaKulkarni01/spellings-quiz/README.md

 English is a world language.
 Most of the schools have this language as a first or second language.
 Sometimes kids find it easy to speak.
 But while writting they make lot of mistakes, due to their lagging spellings skills.

 So the 1st purpose of this app, is learning spellings by an innovative method.
-When solving the quiz Kids won't feel, they are studying.
+When solving the quiz kids won't feel, they are studying.

 Parents will see it as a better option to keep kids busy, instead of watching TV or playing games.